MarlinFirmware/Marlin/.github/code_of_conduct.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by messaging @MarlinFirmware/moderators on the relevant issue, [or privately](//github.com/orgs/MarlinFirmware/teams/moderators).
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by emailing [marlin-firmware@thinkyhead.com](mailto:marlin-firmware@thinkyhead.com).
 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.

 ## Attribution